- 5000 ans av. J.-C.

 Coup of the son Hamad ben Khalifa al-Thani

 The son ousted his father Sheikh Khalifa from the throne one day while the latter was in Geneva, saying he wanted to "put an end to a period of political and financial drift".
-This was followed by fifteen years of frenetic investment policy and diplomatic activism that brought this Persian Gulf peninsula out of anonymity.
-No one ignores Qatar anymore and many are those who succumb to its mounds of gold, without scruples or almost, and this in various fields, from religion to sports through art.
+This was followed by some fifteen years of frenetic investment and diplomatic activism, which lifted this Persian Gulf peninsula out of anonymity.
+Qatar is now known to all, and many are those who succumb to its mounds of gold, with little or no scruples, in a variety of fields, from religion to sports and art.

 2001